ilokhat/2018_TSI_vibes/README.md

 This project will be carried out in March and April 2018 by a group of seven students in ENSG TSI, using SCRUM methodology.
 It will be divided into seven sprints, each one during a week.

-### Previsional backlog
+### Backlog

 The previsional planning is the following :
 * **Sprint 1** : analysis, conception, first version of the tool, CI/CD.
 * **Sprint 2** : architecture set-up, definition of the 3D style with basic parameters + texture on faces, saving and loading.
-* **Sprint 3** : adaptation of the architecture to stylize several objects, application of a texture on edges, diversification of input formats (Bati3D, BDTopo).
+* **Sprint 3** : adaptation of the architecture to stylize several objects, first trials on shadow management and edge texturation, analyse of exisiting situation regarding BATI3D loading in iTowns.
-* **Sprint 4** : diversification of input formats, geolocation, layer management.
+* **Sprint 4** : implementation of a BATI3D loader, edge stylization (dashed or continuous), basic geolocation and object movements, basic shadow management, layer management.
-* **Sprint 5** : advanced parameters including light, shadows, cameras.
+* **Sprint 5** : implementation of a BDTOPO loader (WFS), integration of the BATI3D loader in the project, edge texturation (sketchy style), possibility to click on objects.
-* **Sprint 6** : advanced parameters including edge stylization and advanced texturation.
+* **Sprint 6** : advanced parameters including light, shadows, cameras and advanced texturation.
 * **Sprint 7** : finalization, reports, presentation.

 ### Management tools